cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -h, --help             show this help message and exit

 Input/output:
   input                  Mindustry schematic file to be decompiled  into  Schematic  Definition File.
+When -w extract is
+                         used, the input file must not be specified.
   --output-msch [OUTPUT_MSCH]
-                         output file to receive the schematics extracted from the game in binary format --output-decompiled [OUTPUT_DECOMPILED]
+                         output file to receive the schematics loaded or extracted from the game in binary format.
+  --output-decompiled [OUTPUT_DECOMPILED]
                          output file to receive a decompiled schematic definition file.
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -w, --watcher [{update,extract,add}]
+                         specifies the directory where the output files will be placed.
+  -w, --watcher [{update,extract,add}]
                          use Mlog Watcher to obtain or send the schematic from/to the game (default: update). extract     load schematic from the schematic shown on the info screen in-game